 You do all the budgets, pay all the bills, handle the insurance renewals and income taxes.
 You do everything when it comes to the household finances.
 Now you have a grieving spouse that is lost when it comes to all of this.
 We want to help make this process a little easier.

-Whether it is a drawer, a box, whatever it is (mine is an accordion file).
-This is merely a centralized place to keep all of your important financial documents, instructions, ect. so that if the worse occurs your spouse and/or family know where to go to start to pick up the financial pieces to a the puzzle.
+Whether it is a drawer, a box, or a bag, you need a centralized a place to keep all of your important financial documents, instructions, etc., so if the worst occurs your spouse and/or family knows where to go to start to pick up the financial pieces.

-- Will/Living Will – A copy of the will and living will go here.
-This way they know exactly where to find it.
-Who did the will so they can contact attorney’s to start the probate process.
+- A copy of the will and living will, including the contact information for the attorney that did the will so they can call them to start the probate process.